criminal justice and police reform

 - Eliminate the quota system for evaluating officers’ performance that emphasizes only their punitive interactions with New Yorkers and that, in effect, incentivizes bad policing.

-- Dismiss Dan Pantaleo and all the officers who engaged in the reckless and irresponsible arrest of Eric Garner.
+- Dismiss Dan Pantaleo and all the officers who engaged in the reckless and irresponsible arrest and killing of Eric Garner.

 - Decriminalize these 4 offenses: fare evasion, marijuana possession, sex work, & gravity knife possession, in line with the recommendations of the blue-ribbon Lippman Commission which de Blasio forcefully rejected.
 These steps will allow us to significantly decrease the city's incarcerated population.

 - Close Rikers in the first year of our administration, saving roughly $1.3 billion for the city that could be diverted to schools, affordable housing, free metrocards, better resources for people with mental health issues